In this article, I am going to focus on how to use TestNG Annotations in Selenium with appropriate examples.

 - Make sure your Compiler Compliance Level is 1.5 or higher

-- Save the settings and your problem is solved
+- Save the settings and your problem will be solved

 Option #2: